enableiot/iotkit-samples/README.md

 In order to use `iotkit-agent` you have to create an account on iotkit dashboard [iotkit-dashboard](https://dashboard.enableiot.com).
 Once you verify the registered email address you will be able to add individual devices.
 The rest of this document assumes you have already registered your devices in the Cloud.

-### Component Registration
+### Sensor Registration

-In order to submit data to the IoT Kit Cloud, the individual components have to be registered first.
-Regardless of the protocol used, the `iotkit-agent` expects the inbound component registration message to be in following simple format:
+In order to submit data to the IoT Kit Cloud, the individual sensors have to be registered first.
+Regardless of the protocol used, the `iotkit-agent` expects the inbound sensor registration message to be in following simple format:

     { "n": "temperature sensor", "t": "temperature.v1.0"}